drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/06.promotions/04.coupons-with-promotion/docs.md

 !
 We need help filling out this section!
 Feel free to follow the *edit this page* link and contribute.

 Let's now imagine that you're running a new email campaign that sends customers a coupon that they can use to get 15% off each order over $100.

-Setting up a coupon based promotion is similar as creating a new promotion.
-You setup the promotion in the same way, except you attach a coupon to it.
-Once you create a coupon, the promotion will not apply unless a customer enters the coupon code.
+Setting up a coupon based promotion is the same as creating a new promotion but with a extra step.
+You setup the promotion the [same way as before](../01.create-promotion), but this time lets add a Coupon to the promotion.

 Click on the Coupon tab at the top of the page.
 Click on 'Add Coupon' and add the following:
 - Enter a specific coupon code